samumantha/2021-03-17-testing-hackathon/content/_index.md

 1. National universities or research institutes in Nordic countries and Estonia
-2. Private companies and government agencies in Nordic countries or Estonia participating in research projects funded by EU/Nordic/National research councils (in this case, please specify which project you are working for in the registration form)
+2. Private companies and government agencies in Nordic countries or Estonia
-3. Other Nordic or Estonian private companies or government agencies
-4. European national universities or research institutes from outside the Nordics.
+3. European national universities or research institutes from outside the Nordics.
-5. Others
+4. Others

 Therefore it is very important that you use an email address corresponding to your affiliation.